 Size of the affected area

 For these cases, extensive containment measures are necessary.
-We advise you to seek professional help for larger infestations to ensure thorough and safe removal.
+We advise you to seek professional help for larger infestations to ensure thorough and safe remediation.

 Type of surface